Roof Repair and Replacement FAQs

 The best option for the money is a ridge vent.
 This vent is positioned along the entire length of the roof peak.
 In addition to their effectiveness, ridge vents blend in with the roofline, making them less visible from the ground.
 After years of testing and research, it has been proven that ridge vents with external baffles, combined with under eave venting, is the most efficient and effective system that can be installed in your home.

-Waterproofing under layment is installed under the shingles in areas where extra protection is desired.
-High wear areas like valleys on the roof, around dormers, rakes, eaves, and skylights are areas where an extra barriers of protection is advisable.
+Waterproofing underlayment is installed under the shingles in areas where extra protection is desired.
+High wear areas like valleys on the roof, around dormers, rakes, eaves, and skylights are areas where an extra barrier of protection is advisable.

 Damp, humid climates can encourage the growth of fungus on asphalt shingles.
 The result in unsightly green and black streaks that are particularly noticeable on light-colored roofs.
 A way to counteract this is to use shingles that are "fungus resistant."
 These shingles have small amounts of copper granules added to the shingle surface.
 The most economical fungus resistant shingle available today is a 25-year guarantee three-tab shingle.